Admin

 443-809-4060

 All requests for public records must include the applicant’s full name, mailing address, and telephone number.
-Request must also reasonably identify, by brief description, the public record sought and include a time frame for the records being requested, e.g., specific date range, fiscal year, calendar year, etc.
+Requests must also reasonably identify, by brief description, the public record sought and include a time frame for the records being requested, e.g., specific date range, fiscal year, calendar year, etc.

 What If I'm a Military Recruiter?